leowu4ever/MkDocs-template-data-science/README.md

 - pip install -r requirements.txt
 - Initialise mkdocs
 - Home page
-   - If you want to re-use readme file
+  - Create a markdown file in docs and reference it in the nav section in the mkdocs.yml file.
+See line 35 in the mkdocs.yml file.
+  - Write on the markdown file like how you usually would do it in a readme file.
 - API page
+  - Make sure the scripts have docstrings.
+  - Create a markdown file in docs and reference it in the nav section in the mkdocs.yml file.
+See lines 36-39 in the mkdocs.yml file.- Demo page
+  - Each markdown file can associate with at least one module.
+To include a module, it follows a convention that is very similar to relative importing.
+For example, the first line in 'car.md' (:::src.car) means including go up two levels and include all docstrings in the car.py module.
 - Demo page
   - Create a folder named notebooks inside the docs folder.
 Place the demo notebook in the notebooks folder.
+Referernce it in the nav section in the mkdocs.yml file.
+See lines 40-41.

 ### Deploy the doc
+To deploy the documentation in github, you can follow the instructions below.